Russian Tea Cakes

 Then they made their way to Mexico where they were sweets at weddings.
 Hence the name, Mexican Wedding Cookies.

-No matter where they came from or how they are served, it’s not a surprise that they are a staple on holiday cookie exchanges tables.
-They’re shockingly easy, light, delicious and addictive.
+No matter where they came from or how they are served, it’s not a surprise that they are a staple on holiday cookie exchange tables.
+They’re shockingly easy, light, delicious, and addictive.
 You’ll want to make these all year round.

 Recipe Snapshot